duydangpham/duydangpham.github.io/_pages/about.md

 - **Research lead** for various sustainability projects, including a <a href="https://genderdiversity.vn/" target="\_blank">gender equality and inclusion program</a> funded by the US Consulate General in Vietnam
 - **Visiting lecturer** for MBA programs at international universities in Vietnam, delivering courses on digital business and information systems
 - Passionate **investor** and **home barista**, continuously refining my knowledge and skills in both fields every day

+## Work with me
+I provide expert consulting, training, and advisory services at the intersection of academic research, digital transformation, and cybersecurity.
+You’re welcome to connect with me via email or LinkedIn (links below) for inquiries, collaborations, or consulting opportunities.

+### Academic & Research Services
+- Research mentorship for PhD candidates and early-career researchers
+- Grant proposal writing and research funding consulting
+- Research workshops on social network analysis, digital transformation, and cybersecurity

+### Executive & Professional Education
+- Keynote speaking and corporate training on digital innovation, cybersecurity, and AI adoption
+- Teaching in MBA and executive education programs on digital business and MIS
+- Capacity-building programs for government agencies and policymakers
+- Advisory on emerging technologies (AI, blockchain, IoT etc.), digital transformation, cybersecurity, and diversity and inclusion for tech and research industries

 <hr>